Add Snippet

 The Night Before: Have a Good Dinner!

-I recommend having whole grain pasta (high in carbohydrates) with sauce and some chicken (high in protein) and vegetables.
+We recommend having something like whole grain pasta (high in carbohydrates) with sauce and some chicken (high in protein) and vegetables.
 The important idea to keep in mind during this meal is to eat protein and carbohydrates.
 Pasta and chicken is only one of the many ways to do this.
 Another way is some variation of rice and beans.
 Even pancakes and eggs will work!
 Keep in mind that while any kind of pasta or flour will do, the whole grain variety offers more lasting energy for athletes.
 However, regular pasta will certainly suffice for even the pickiest of eaters.

 The Morning Of: